melroy89/gitlab-deployer/README.md

 ## FAQ

-### Failed to extract artifact zip file: ENOENT: no such file or directory, chmod
+### ERROR: Failed to extract artifact zip file: ENOENT: no such file or directory, chmod

 **Solution:** Fix the destination folder access permissions by setting the correct user ID & group ID, using: `sudo chown 1000:1000 -R ./dest`